-The 2023 Farm Bill Hemp laws are up for renewal following the 2018 Farm Bill which caused amazing benefits for consumers with CBD, Delta 8 gummies, Delta 9 THC.
-Also, the birth of HHC, and HHCO Acetate – now what are some changes we could see
+The 2023 Farm Bill Hemp laws are up for renewal following the 2018 Farm Bill, which caused amazing benefits for consumers with CBD, Delta 8 gummies, and Delta 9 THC.
+Also, the birth of HHC and HHCO Acetate – now what are some changes we could see

 How are THC gummies legal?

-The 2018 Farm bill, with states like Minnesota legal Delta 9 edible laws has opened a niche in the hemp industry providing jobs, innovation and consumer relief.
-In regard, Industry Professionals urge Congress to regulate CBD and hemp-derived compounds in 2023 Farm Bill.
+The 2018 Farm Bill, with states like Minnesota legal Delta 9 edible laws, has opened a niche in the hemp industry, providing jobs, innovation, and consumer relief.
+In regard, Industry Professionals urge Congress to regulate CBD and hemp-derived compounds in the 2023 Farm Bill.
 What will the FDA do about CBD in food?
-Will psychoactive Delta 8 be regulated, leading consumers to purchase Delta 8 gummies bulk in preparation?
+Will psychoactive Delta 8 be regulated, leading consumers to purchase Delta 8 gummies in bulk in preparation?

 2023 Farm Bill Hemp: FDA Wants Action

 Since the inception of the hemp industry four years ago, a major aspect that has continued to impact the market negatively is the FDA’s inaction in regulating hemp-derived cannabinoids and products.
-This has led to confusion, and illicit raids like we saw with Delta 8 Pensacola and Delta 8 Topeka recently…worst of all a lack of clear, third-party lab testing requirements ensuring Delta 8, CBD consumer’s safety.
+This has led to confusion and illicit raids, as we saw with Delta 8 Pensacola and Delta 8 Topeka recently…worst of all a lack of clear, third-party lab testing requirements ensuring Delta 8, CBD consumer’s safety.
 Residents looking for Delta 8 Omaha have relied on the Delta 8 gummies and Delta 9 delivery – which could be jeopardized.

 As mentioned earlier, this tactic is not new and has been used against natural remedies such as kratom – making it vital consumers fight back against these unjust changes.
 The 2023 Farm Bill Hemp products will be prioritized from Delta 8 vapes to legal Delta 9 gummies.

 In 2018, the United States legalized cultivation, possession, and hemp sales through the Farm Bill.
 Subsequently, the USDA laid down regulations for hemp production; however, the 2018 legislation is set to expire by 2023.
 (The legislature has to renew the bill every five years).
-This means the FDA prevented a significant growth in the hemp industry by failing to regulate hemp-derived compounds.
-Stakeholders in the industry, as well as concerned advocates, are trying to avoid this from happening again when the bill is amended in 2023.
+This means the FDA prevented significant growth in the hemp industry by failing to regulate hemp-derived compounds.
+Stakeholders in the industry and concerned advocates are trying to avoid this from happening again when the bill is amended in 2023.

 Potential 2023 Farm Bill Hemp Changes

-At the hearing, Wang and Quarles spoke. about the FDA’s lack of regulations for CBD and hemp-derived compounds, as well as how it was hurting the industry.
-Both urged the committee members to include a much-needed language in the 2023 Farm Bill hemp products regulated such as CBD; along with several other hemp-derived legal Delta 9 gummies and more…automatically.
+At the hearing, Wang and Quarles spoke about the FDA’s lack of regulations for CBD and hemp-derived compounds and how it was hurting the industry.
+Both urged the committee members to include a much-needed language in the 2023 Farm Bill hemp products regulated, such as CBD, along with several other hemp-derived legal Delta 9 gummies and more…automatically.
 This way, the industry would have no reason to wait on the FDA.
 Most of the attendees at this crucial hearing agreed with their point of view.

 During his testimony, Quarles stated that the Food and Drug Administration’s tardiness in putting together a set of rules and regulations for hemp cannabinoids, especially cannabidiol, is disappointing.
 The supply chain in the hemp industry needs clear direction from the FDA regarding hemp-derived products before actors can develop and manufacture beneficial CBD-related compounds.
-This is currently a grey area; hence many business leaders are unwilling to make a move.
+This is a grey area; hence, many business leaders are unwilling to move.
 This has resulted in very little demand for harvested hemp plants and materials.

 When the 2018 Farm Bill was approved, Congress assured the public that it would support the cultivation and sales of hemp plants and hemp-derived compounds.
 This announcement spurred thousands of farmers in the U.S. to cultivate hemp on a medium and large scale.
 Hundreds of thousands of acres were utilized for this, only for the FDA officials to announce that it is illegal for indigestible hemp compounds to be sold.
 These public statements by the FDA took a mighty toll on the industry, as CBD commerce and investments resulted in losses.
 Since then, the industry has been chilled due to a lack of favorable policies at the federal level.